Technologies in practice

 This is an OU level 1 module providing you with the core subject knowledge and study skills needed for both higher education and distance learning and to help you progress to modules at OU level 2.

-Technologies in practice (TM129) builds on the skills developed in key introductory modules, such as Introduction to computing and information technology 1 (TM111).
-Therefore, if you intend to study both TM111 and TM129, we strongly recommend you study TM111 first.
+Technologies in practice (TM129) builds on the skills developed in key introductory modules, particularly Introduction to computing and information technology 1 (TM111).
+Therefore, if you intend to study both TM111 and TM129, you should study TM111 first.

 If you have any doubt about the suitability of the module, please speak to an adviser.